renan-cunha/renancunha/content/about.md

 [***debatable***](https://philpapers.org/rec/HUEALR-2)), I find myself amused by many of the questions that philosophers ask:

 * *Does the metaphysical exist?*
-* *What is the right thing to do? (is there even such a thing as 'the right thing to do'?*
+* *What is the right thing to do? (is there even such a thing as "the right thing to do"?)*
 * [***How do we know if we can trust the evidence we see?***](https://philpapers.org/rec/HUESTA)
 * [***What makes you you?***](https://waitbutwhy.com/2014/12/what-makes-you-you.html)
 * [***How to live the best life possible?***](https://www.mrmoneymustache.com/2011/10/02/what-is-stoicism-and-how-can-it-turn-your-life-to-solid-gold/)